Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 How to correct these depend on the database engine that you are using.

-## Resolving schema issues with Microsoft SQL Server
+## Resolving schema issues on Microsoft SQL Server

 This assumes that both the index column order and clustered index are incorrect.
 To resolve this we will drop all existing indexes and recreate them.